SecretFoundation/SNIPs/SNIP-20.md

 Contracts that implement this interface SHOULD support only a single token/symbol, and MUST conform to the standards set in this memo

+## Scope

+This document aims to set standard interfaces that Secret-20 contract implementors will create, and that both wallet implementors & dependant contract creators will consume.
+For this reason, the focus of this document is to merely give Secret-20 contract implementors the tools needed to create contracts that fully maintain privacy but not to specify implmentation details.

 ## Notation

 Notation in this document conforms to the standards set by [RFC-2119](http://microformats.org/wiki/rfc-2119)